Arthurdale, West Virginia: Construction and growth

 While Eleanor Roosevelt saw Arthurdale as an exciting new chance for the government to provide destitute citizens with the foundation for successful, self-sufficient lives, the project soon faltered on budgetary and political grounds.
 The cost of constructing and maintaining the Arthurdale community far exceeded what the government had anticipated and the idea of federally planned communities had never sat well with conservatives.
 Conservatives condemned it as socialist and a "communist plot," while Democratic members of Congress opposed government competition with private enterprise.
-Thomas Schall, a US Senator from Minnesota, accused Roosevelt of having her name autographed on furniture produced by the Arthurdale collective, which was then sold for five times the normal price.
+Thomas Schall, a U.S. Senator from Minnesota, accused Roosevelt of having her name autographed on furniture produced by the Arthurdale collective, which was then sold for five times the normal price.

 From its earliest stages, selecting Arthurdale's homesteaders was a challenging process.
 Faculty members at nearby West Virginia University were given charge of picking the first round of homesteaders.
 They wanted at once to help people who desperately needed it, but they also wanted to select only people who would assure the success of the experiment.
 Arthurdale was not to be a "community of saints, but neither did the University committee feel justified in offering the opportunity to persons whose lack of moral character was likely to jeopardize their ability to contribute to the venture."
 Similarly, the federal government wanted the first homesteaders to be highly intelligent, capable, and persistent people.
 In short, not just anyone would be chosen for Arthurdale because only certain kinds of people could make the experiment successful.
 In the fall of 1933, the selection of the first 50 homesteaders began.
 Most fundamentally, applicants had to have practical farming knowledge.
 By October, over 600 applications had been received.
 In addition to knowing how to farm, homesteaders had to be physically fit, have a certain education and intelligence level, and demonstrate the potential to succeed at Arthurdale.
 An eight-page questionnaire and follow-up interview were also a part of the process, and those favorable applicants were interviewed in their homes and asked questions about the health and stability of their families.